-Drew Hawkinson aims to connect with communities to organize and mobilize around social determinants of health and health disparities.
-He integrates theory and practical study experience in his work to develop and implement human-centered interventions at the intersection of health equity, human rights, and social justice.
+Drew Hawkinson aims to connect with, and empower, marginalized communities, mobilize around social determinants of health, and tackle complex health disparities.
+He integrates theoretical framework with practical experience in his approach to develop and implement human-centered interventions at the intersection of health equity, human rights, and social justice.

-He earned a bachelor’s degree in public health from Brown University, for which he conducted an award-winning thesis project comparing HIV risk and prevention between older and younger men who have sex with men.
+He earned a bachelor’s degree in public health from Brown University, for which he conducted an award-winning thesis project comparing HIV risk and prevention between younger and older men who have sex with men.

-Outside of work, Drew is an avid theatre fan and loves keeping up with the latest local and professional shows.
+Outside of work, Drew is an avid foodie and theatre fan – he loves trying new restaurants and keeping up with the latest local and professional shows